 Sophia Rath, PhD

-Other past professional experiences include providing therapy and crisis intervention in various settings.
-Thise include K-12 public schools, residential treatment, and hospitals.
-I also have extensive experience in community outreach and providing clinical supervision to Master's and doctoral students training to be counselors.
+I have extensive experience in community outreach, crisis intervention, working in hospitals and K-12 schools, and providing clinical supervision to Master's and doctoral students training to be counselors.

 When I'm not working, I enjoy connecting with loved ones, eating good food, petting every dog I meet, and gardening - both in my yard and on my island in Animal Crossing.